floralink/generator/README.md

 }
 ```

+You can specify if the data entry passed in the argument should be ommited in the resulting database by returning `undefined` in your function.
+After the mapping of all entries, Generator checks all values of an entry against a list of values that mean that there is no data (see `--emptyvalues` flag).
+Fields with an empty string are always ommited.

-You can look at the [available plugins](https://github.com/floralink/plugins) of Floralink on GitHub for further examples.
+Look at the [available plugins](https://github.com/floralink/plugins) of Floralink on GitHub for further examples.